UCI-Networking-Group/BehaVR/ARTIFACT-EVALUATION.md

 Due to IRB restrictions, we are unable to share the original BehaVR dataset.
 However, we have provided all the necessary code to collect the BehaVR dataset, process the time series data, and train/evaluate BehaVR adversaries to reproduce all the tables and plots featured in the paper.

 ## Notes on Reusability (Only for Functional and Reproduced badges)
-Please see the notes on Reusability to the README.md files in their respective folders.
+Please see the notes on Reusability to the README files in their respective folders.